osism/release/notes/4.0.0/NOTES.md

 * Wireguard VPN added.
 Makes it possible to access the Control Plane from the Manager through a secured connection.
 It is also enabled in the testbed by default.
+* Sosreport is now available and enabled by default in the testbed.
+This tool collects configuration and diagnostic informations from Linux based distributions.

 ## Deprecations